Pack a lunch, bring the binocs, and bask in the coastal views.

 11:30–11:45 am

 Now comes the hiking decision.
-Take your pick among these four Great Marin County Hikes:
+Take your pick among these four Great Marin County Hikes (see individual pages for trailhead info):

-• The part of the easy to moderate Rodeo Lagoon to Point Bonita Lighthouse hike that can be done even when the lighthouse is closed is about 3.5 miles round-trip.
+- The part of the easy-to-moderate Rodeo Lagoon to Point Bonita Lighthouse hike you can undertake even when the tunnel to the lighthouse is closed is about 3.5 miles round-trip.
 The hike to the lighthouse is an additional 1 mile round-trip.
-Note: In August 2024, the lighthouse was closed “until further notice” for repairs to the suspension bridge that leads to the historic structure.
+Note: In August 2024, the lighthouse itself was closed “until further notice” for repairs to the suspension bridge that leads to the historic structure, but when it’s open (12:30–3:30 pm from Thursday through Monday), you can still walk through the tunnel and enjoy the views.

 Picnic on the Trail